 Effective Lead Nurturing Strategy

-Think of lead nurturing as systematic customer or prospect engagement.
+Think of lead nurturing as systematic prospect engagement after you have generated a lead.

-In this post, we share a practical way to do this for your business. so you can stick to it.
+So in this post, we share practical ways to do this for your business.

-There are 2 key purposes of lead nurturing.
+There are two key goals of lead nurturing.

-2) Gauge interest in your offerings – these are also called buying signals.
-By structuring your outreach systematically, you can make more educated guesses for when clients may be ready to engage.
-That timing is important in any sales process.
-You can see that by how your recipients are responding (clicking, downloading, responding, etc.) to your messages.
+2) Gauge interest in your offerings: This is also called “evaluating buying signals”.
+By planning your outreach and tracking systematically, you can make more educated guesses about when clients may be getting ready to make a buying decision.
+For example, they may be reading more detailed blog posts, or looking through pricing tiers of your product or service, attending a paid event, etc. This timing is important in any sales process.
+And you can see that by how your recipients are responding (clicking, downloading, responding, etc.) to your messages.

-Now that we have the foundation, here is a list of things to do:
+Now that we have the foundation, here are three simple things to do:

-1. Invite to events – these could be trade shows, partner events, online, or even local meetups.
-So long as they are relevant, you may invite clients and prospects as a speaker, give them a complimentary ticket, or introduce them to others they might like to meet (e.g. their peers).
+1. Invite to events: these could be trade shows, partner events, online, or even local meetups – free or paid.
+So long as they are relevant or fun (such as a game).
+You may invite clients and prospects as a speaker, give them a complimentary ticket, or introduce them to others they might like to meet (e.g. their peers).
 Just be on the lookout for opportunities to engage.

-2. Share insights on relevant topics – these could be blogs or articles that you and other experts in your company are writing, 3rd party reports, or your own research.
+2. Share insights on relevant topics: these could be blogs or articles that you and other experts in your company are writing, 3rd party reports, or your own research.
 Litmus test – first ask: is it going to be helpful to this client or prospect?
-Tailor your topics by audience – e.g. technical, strategy etc. But don’t go overboard with segmentation.
+Be mindful of your core audience that will influence or make a buying decision.
+But don’t go overboard with segmentation.
 Keep it simple.

 What do you need for lead nurturing?